Bedding brake pads

-Brake pad bedding is a critical step after installing new brake pads.
-Simply put, the brake pad bedding procedure deposits a thin transfer layer of brake pad material onto the face of the rotor.
-Adherent style brake pads need this film deposit to work properly.
-The film deposit on the rotor contacts the friction material on the brake pad during brake application.
-The film-on-pad compression converts rotary motion into heat and that’s what stops your vehicle.
+The brake pad bedding procedure is a critical step after installing new brake pads.
+Simply put, the brake pad bedding procedure deposits a thin transfer layer of brake pad friction material onto the face of the rotor.
+Adherent style brake pads need this transfer layer to work properly.

 How to perform a brake pad bedding procedure